 - Stir the solution and concentrate the solution till the crystallization point is reached.

 - Place the solution over a beaker containing cold water for a few hours.

-- Crystals of potash alum will get separated, filter then from the mother liquor and wash them with small quantity of cold water.
+- Crystals of potash alum will get separated, filter them from the mother liquor and wash them with a small quantity of cold water.